RuleGo RuleGo

 ruleEngine.OnMsg(msg, types.WithOnAllNodeCompleted(func() {

-// Processing after completion
+// Processing completed

 }))